rackerlabs/peril/CONTRIBUTING.md

 Contributors are welcome!
 I'm a big believer in [the GitHub flow](http://guides.github.com/overviews/flow/).
-You can read about it there, but roughly, it means:
+You can read about it there, but roughly, here's how I do it:

 1. Fork the repo. :fork_and_knife:
 2. Do your work on its own branch!
 Avoid working directly on `master`.
 3. Open a pull request early, before you're finished.
 Prefix the title with "[wip]" to distinguish it from work that's ready to merge.
+4. Push code!
+Comment on code!
+Collaborate!
+5. Once it's ready to go, take the "[wip]" off the title.
+I'll merge it, then... profit!

 Things to keep in mind while you're writing code: